 Getting plenty of exercise is also important.
-The National Health and Nutrition Examination Survey reported that 65 percent of Mexican-American men and 74 percent of Mexican-American women did not participate in leisure-time physical activity.
+The National Health Interview Survey reported that in 2011-2013 81 percent of Mexican-American men and 88 percent of Mexican-American women did not get the recommended amount of physical activity.

 Dr. Daviglus said many Hispanics find it difficult to exercise because they work multiple jobs, or they live in areas lacking in safe walking areas or health clubs.
 In such cases you have to try to be creative to squeeze in 30 minutes of daily physical activity.
 Learn the American Heart Association's Guidelines for Physical Activity.

 “If you can’t walk outside in your neighborhood, perhaps the area where you work is a safer choice,” she said.
 “Perhaps there is a nearby park with an indoor or outdoor track that can provide a secure area for walking.”